Arulprasath36/Arulprasath36.github.io/_posts/2012-02-07-example-content.md

 In order to find the web elements for scripting our automation program, we need to have a browser.
 I will be explaining this tutorial with Chrome.

 I hope you remember in the previous example, we have seen a line of code, `driver.findElement(By.name("q")).sendKeys("Bishop heber trichy");`.
-Now lets know how deeper about this.
+Now lets know deeper about this.

 So far in our example, we have opened a web page (google.com), but what do we do with google?
 We will search isn't it?
 Let's say I want to search the term "smile please".
 Let's find how to do that in code.